 Kelman was a loudmouth Oshijan who thought he knew a weak fighter when he saw one.
 He was wrong.

 “I ain’t no storyteller,” said Arekan.
 “And if my resume isn’t impressive enough for you, I’ll be on my way.
 There’s some ship that will take me.”

 “Hells, aren’t you a twitchy one?” said the man.
 “Kelman ain’t been bested in a barroom brawl ever, Thad.
 Or whatever your real name is.
 You’ve had military training for sure, though you be too young for it.
 What army did you train for?
 What got you kicked out?”

 “That’s on a need to know basis.
 And you don’t need to know.”

 “Tell me,” persisted the captain.
 “And I’ll think hard about taking ye on for crew.”

 Arekan couldn’t possibly tell him who he was, or how or why he got the training he did.
 If word of that got out, he’d wouldn’t just be arrested.
-He would be executed without trial.
+Imperial Troops would execute him without trial.
 Instead, with his free hand, and his heart thumping, he drew his sword.
 He whipped it to the man’s neck.

 “Even if you did hire me, who I am is none of your business.
 You hire my blade to help protect your ship, or you don’t hire me at all.
 Now let go of my arm, or I’ll slice off your hand.”